Chart Color Schemes

 Googong has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified ten projects likely to impact the area.
-Notable projects are Googong Hotel, Googong Convenience Centre, Googong Township, and Winona Googong.
-The following details those most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 10 projects expected to impact this region.
+Notable ones include Googong Hotel, Googong Convenience Centre, Googong Township, and Winona Googong.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.